gsm1011/hadoop.admin/manuscript/chapter5.md

 ### Getting ready

-Currently, Hadoop release 1.x.y (MRv1) doesn’t support NameNode HA, so we are assuming that all the cluster nodes already have Hadoop version 2.0.x (MRv2) installed.
+Currently, Hadoop release 1.x.y (MRv1) doesn't support NameNode HA, so we are assuming that all the cluster nodes already have Hadoop version 2.0.x (MRv2) installed.